niklasramo/tikki/README.md

 type AllowedPhases = 'a' | 'b' | 'c' | 'd';
 const ticker = new Ticker<AllowedPhases>({ phases: ['a', 'b', 'c'] });

-// Let's create some listeners for testing.
-Note that by default we are always
+// Let's create some frame callbacks for testing.
+Note that by default we are
-// guranteed to receive the frame's time as the first argument.
+// always guranteed to receive the frame's time as the first argument.
 You can
-// provide your own requestFrame method via the ticker options and configure
+// provide your own frame request method via the ticker options and configure
-// more arguments to be provided to the listeners, but let's focus on that
+// more arguments to be provided to the callbacks, but let's focus on that
 // later on.
-const listenerA: PhaseListener = (time) => console.log('a', time);
+const fcA: FrameCallback = (time) => console.log('a', time);
-const listenerB: PhaseListener = (time) => console.log('b', time);
+const fcB: FrameCallback = (time) => console.log('b', time);
-const listenerC: PhaseListener = (time) => console.log('c', time);
+const fcC: FrameCallback = (time) => console.log('c', time);

-// Let's add some listeners to the ticker.
-At this point the ticker will start
+// Let's add some frame callbacks to the ticker.
+At this point the ticker will
-// ticking automatically and will keep on ticking as long as there are listeners
-// in the ticker.
-const listnerIdA = ticker.on('a', listenerA);
+// start ticking automatically. const idA = ticker.on('a', fcA);
-const listnerIdB = ticker.on('b', listenerB);
+const idB = ticker.on('b', fcB);
-const listnerIdC = ticker.on('c', listenerC);
+const idC = ticker.on('c', fcC);

 // At this point the ticker would be console logging "a", "b", "c" on every
 // animation frame, but we can change the order of phases dynamically at any